 This is how our story, the Bible, begins.
 God was already present before anything happened, and He is there at the end of the story calling us into the future.
-From one end of time to the other, He is the LORD of ALL!
+From the one end of time to the other, He is the LORD of All!

 Although God is beyond our reach, and we cannot by our own efforts understand who He is, He chooses to reach out to us, inviting us to know and relate to Him, the Maker of everything.
-He offers us eternity to know Him for only in the pursuit of Him will we find our ultimate satisfaction in life (John 17:3).
+He offers us eternity to know Him, for only in the pursuit of Him will we find our ultimate satisfaction in life.
+As John 17:3 states, "And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent."